 - 3. To cooperate and consult with the Visitor and New Member Committee to arrange classes for new members regarding Presbyterian faith and values, beliefs, polity, mission work and worship.
 To arrange to educate new members regarding Presbyterian beliefs, polity, mission work and worship (Rev 6-2023) - 4.
 To encourage participation in Presbytery, Synod, and national education leadership events and to assist with cost when appropriate - 5.
 To recruit, train and encourage members to develop skills needed to teach the faith in formal and informal settings (See Appendix I) - 6.
-To maintain a church library and curriculum materials to support Christian formation (Appendix J) - D. Youth and Young Adult (YAYA) Committee Responsibilities (Rev. 11-22) - 1.
-To provide youth fellowship programs for junior and senior high school students to include worship, study, service, and opportunities for growth in discipleship - 2.
+To maintain a church library and curriculum materials to support Christian formation (Appendix J)

+D. Youth and Young Adult (YAYA) Committee Responsibilities (Rev. 11-22)

+- 1. To provide youth fellowship programs for middle and high school students to include worship, study, service, and opportunities for growth in discipleship - 2.
 To develop and promote growth opportunities for the development of faith through camps, conferences, retreats and mission trips - 3.
 To provide Sunday morning church school programs for middle and high school students - 4.
 On a regular basis, to provide a confirmation class - 5.
 To provide scholarships, if approved, and to arrange for session approved fundraisers to underwrite special trips and events - 6.
 To plan special trips annually for youth to develop awareness of the needs of the world, opportunity for service, growth in discipleship, knowledge of the Presbyterian Church and to create a strong bond of fellowship among participants - 7.
 To plan and carry out projects for our college-age members away from home and to minister to, and with, college-age young people in our midst, especially those from Schreiner University - 8.
-Recognizing that youth ministry and Christian formation occur in all spheres of our life as the Body of Christ, to work with various other committees of the church to provide opportunities for youth and young adults to become involved in the total life of the church, including leadership in worship, membership on committees, and service as officers of the church when appropriate - 9.
+To work with various other committees of the church to provide opportunities for youth and young adults to become involved in the total life of the church, including leadership in worship, membership on committees, and service as officers of the church when appropriate - 9.
 To partner with Children's Ministry to provide a bridge (via programming, Christian education classes and support) for parents and children navigating the transition to adolescence